asonnellini/Anatomical-stages-radiography-detection/Docker-Yolo/README.md

       - \>\> docker pull asonnellini/yolo-custom-folders-flask

+  - Start an EC2 instance according to the below template:

+      - EC2 Type:

+          - For production like deployment ==\> p2.xlarge

+          - For testing purpose (e.g. without performing the detection, so no need of GPUs) ==\> t2.micro

+      - AMI:

+          - Deep Learning AMI (Ubuntu 18.04) Version 36.0 ==\>
+            ami-01bd6a1621a6968d7

+      - IAM Role:

+          - Grant full access to S3 Buckets

+      - Sec Group:

+          - Ensure communications are allowed for port 8090

   - Run the docker container with the following command:

       - \>\> sudo docker run -d --rm -p 8090:8090 --gpus all -v